r4dixx/discord-quotebot/docs/README.md

    - Deploy commands to your server
    - Start the bot

-Your output should read

-`Successfully reloaded application commands.`
+Your output should read `Successfully reloaded application commands.` and `Discord client ready`

-and

-`Discord client ready`

 If it doesn't, something went wrong.
-Check if you followed the steps correctly.
-Your environment variables might also be incorrect.
+Your environment variables might be incorrect.

 ### Test if everything is up and running